Terms customer information

 5.1 If the seller offers to ship the goods, the delivery takes place within the delivery area specified by the seller to the delivery address specified by the customer, unless otherwise agreed.
 When processing the transaction, the delivery address specified in the seller's order processing is decisive.

-5.2 For goods delivered by a freight forwarder, delivery is made “free curbside”, i.e. up to the public curb closest to the delivery address, unless otherwise stated in the shipping information in the seller’s online shop and unless otherwise agreed.
+5.2 For goods delivered by freight forwarding, delivery is made “free curbside”, i.e. to the nearest public curb to the delivery address, unless otherwise stated in the shipping information in the seller’s online shop and unless otherwise agreed.

 5.3 If delivery of the goods fails for reasons for which the customer is responsible, the customer shall bear the reasonable costs incurred by the seller as a result.
 This does not apply with regard to the costs for the delivery if the customer effectively exercises his right of withdrawal.
 If the customer effectively exercises the right of cancellation, the regulation made in the seller's cancellation policy applies to the return costs.